GrASP: A Library for Extracting and Exploring Human-Interpretable Textual Patterns: Use Case: Classification

-We present a use case of our tools targeting the corpus of topic-dependent argument mining \cite{shnarch2018will}.
-This dataset includes 4,065 training and 1,720 test pairs of topics and sentences, each labeled with whether the sentence is a piece of valid evidence for the topic.
+Apart from the spam classification example discussed throughout the paper, we present another classification use case of our tools targeting the corpus of topic-dependent argument mining \cite{shnarch2018will}.
+Generally, argument mining aims to identify and extract the structure of inference and reasoning expressed as arguments in texts \cite{lawrence2020argument}.
+The dataset used here in particular focuses on identifying, in text, evidence for claims.
+It includes 4,065 training and 1,720 test pairs of topics and sentences, each labeled with whether the sentence is a piece of valid evidence for the topic.

 We augment each token with the built-in attributes as well as a custom binary attribute indicating whether a token was found in a lexicon of argumentative words.
 We use information gain to select patterns, set the number of patterns to 100, and allow up to 2 gaps in each pattern.
 Next, we train and examine the patterns with the pattern-centric reports.